tomhendra/peronsal-site/README.md

 Options:

 1. Stick with React v16.13.1. & wait for Theme UI v0.5.0.
-2. Upgrade to React v17.0.1 & use Theme UI 0.5.0-alpha.1. ☑️
+2. Upgrade to React v17.0.1 & use Theme UI 0.5.0-alpha.x.

-Notes:

-sx prop usage still throws TS error with 0.5.0-alpha.1:
-`Property 'sx' does not exist on type 'IntrinsicAttributes &...`
+3. Use Tailwind CSS instead! ☑️